What are Medicare Insurance Deductibles?

 Medicare Advantage and Part D Deductibles

 Similarly, many Medicare Part C (also called Medicare Advantage) plans have an annual deductible.
 Since Medicare Advantage plans are offered by private insurance companies as alternatives to Original Medicare, these plans may have differing deductibles.
-As Original Medicare alternatives, they’re required by the Centers for Medicare & Medicaid Services (CMS) to cover what Original Medicare covers at the bare minimum.
+As Original Medicare alternatives, they’re required by the Centers for Medicare & Medicaid Services (CMS) to cover what Original Medicare covers at minimum.
 You should expect the same pre-deductible services covered as with Original Medicare.

 Medicare Part D is a privately offered prescription drug coverage plan that pairs with your Original Medicare coverage.
 It too may have a deductible.
 Much like Medicare Advantage plans, these deductibles will vary from plan to plan.
 Unlike Medicare Advantage, though, CMS regulates the maximum limit that a Part D deductible can be.
-In 2024, this is $545.
-Most plans will fall somewhere below that, with some even having no deductible.

 When it comes to choosing a plan, whether that’s a Medicare Advantage or Part D plan, the deductible is a worthwhile factor to take into account.
 Going with the lowest deductible may not be the best call, though.
-High deductible plans often balance out that initial cost to the beneficiary by having lower premiums or higher coverages once you reach that deductible.
+High-deductible plans often balance out that initial cost to the beneficiary by having lower premiums or higher coverages once you reach that deductible.

 ● ● ●